 Yes, reach out to your Alcure provider when you're down to about 10 days' worth of naltrexone to provide lead time.
 Sometimes your provider may provide refills with your initial or subsequent prescriptions depending upon your situation.
 Always reach out well in advance before you're completely out, though.

 What happens when I only need a maintenance supply of the medication?

 When to switch to maintenance use is a decision for you and your Alcure medical provider.
 Maintenance use involves periodic reassessment by your Alcure provider before receiving a new e-prescription and will vary with each client.
 Once you reach maintenance, you may cancel recurring payments and schedule occasional one-time visits with your Alcure provider as-needed.
 The cost of a one-time visit is equal to four weekly payments.
-Reach us at firstname.lastname@example.org to pause your account, and then again in the future as-needed to set up your occasional one-time medical provider visits.
+Reach us at email@example.com to cancel recurring payments and later to set up one-time provider visits when you're ready.